OpenWhere/anansi/README.md

 Besides the obvious differences, it should be noted that with Options 1 and 3, a compound traversal can reuse Steps/Walks from the adjacency traversal to build the compound walks.
 Option 2 requires that the compound traversal create new Step instances.

+### Resolution

+Until requirements force anansi to take a different direction (it is being used, by me), it will be using Option 1.
+That option is the simplest of the three, and may be sufficient.
+Simpler is always better as long as you meet requirements.